Tehlu/blog/Article1_PyVsJs.md

 Doctrings for Py.

 ***Variable***<br>
-Python: Dynamic, No command for declaring variables. i.e x=5, x=True, etc
+Python: Dynamic, no command for declaring variables. i.e x=5, x=True, etc
 Javascript: Dynamic, uses var, let, const to declare variables.
 In JS, variables declared with var are hoisted up (Can be used before declaration) unlike const and let.

 ***Spacing, Indentation***<br>